All Episodes

 You are not the people to deal with it then, if it is like 70s Pakistan.

-From Washington, congressional negotiators said Tuesday they were nearing agreement on a revised SCHIP bill that they believe would withstand President Bush's veto.
+From Washington, congressional negotiators said Tuesday they were nearing agreement on a revised S-CHIP bill that they believe would withstand President Bush's veto.

 Bush has said he's going to veto any version of this if it's funded by a tobacco tax increase, which is virtually certain under any revised plan.

-Now remember, this dates back to what happened in Oregon, 60 to 40th, so a state program similar to this.
+Now, remember, this dates back to what happened in Oregon, 60 to 40, if a state program similar to this, cigarette taxes, 85 cents a pack increase to fund health care for poor children, went down to a stinging defeat.

-I think I think it's time to ratchet up the pressure on this again.
+I think it's time to ratchet up the pressure on this again.

-This is this is like immigration.
+This is like immigration.

-They're gonna keep coming at us.
+They're going to keep coming at us.

-It is highly instructive, a lot to learn here.
+A lot to learn here.

-Uh in New Jersey, the stem cell research thing down the tubes.
+In New Jersey, the stem cell research thing down the tubes.

-The governor says, screw it, we're gonna do it anyway.
+The governor says, screw it.

 Screw the results.